nes-b/AstSyns/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

-You should have your OS-specific version of the open-source scientific image analysis software and tools:
+You should have your OS-specific version of the open-source scientific image analysis software:

 - ImageJ/Fiji (https://imagej.net/Fiji/Downloads)
+and its tool
 - 'SynapseCounter' (https://github.com/SynPuCo/SynapseCounter)

 installed before continuing.